NetNewsWire Help

 6. When that completes, you can start adding iCloud accounts back to your other devices.

-If you find that iCloud is too slow or just doesn’t work for you, we recommend you try one of our Web Accounts.
-We support all the common ones including Feedbin, Feedly, and more.
-The Web Accounts don’t have the same bandwidth constraints that iCloud does and can move data much faster.
+If you find that iCloud is too slow or just doesn’t work for you, we recommend trying one of the other syncing systems.
+NetNewsWire supports all the common ones including Feedbin, Feedly, and more.
+These systems don’t have the same bandwidth constraints that iCloud does — they sync much faster.

-Many have free tiers of usage and the subscription ones are very reasonably priced.
-Prices range from about $3 per month for a basic Web account service to $5 or $6 for the premium ones.
+Many have free tiers of usage.
+Subscription prices range from about $3 per month for a basic service to $5 or $6 for the premium ones.
 The premium ones provide many valuable features not possible to build using iCloud.
 Cross platform support, a good web interface, and newsletter support are just a couple features you can get at the premium services but not with iCloud.